 Recommendations from local wildlife biologists will help determine appropriate trail alignment with an

 effort to minimize impact on this predator’s habitat.
 There are various locations on the property where the topography consists of steep ledges and talus slopes.
-These locations have been identified as prime habitat for a variety of species including Bobcats.
+These locations have been identified as prime habitat for a variety of species including bobcat.

 Historic Elements

-Anyrock walls that cross the trail network should not be dismantled for use or passage.
+Any man-made rock walls that cross the trail network should not be dismantled for use or passage.
 Trails should be re-routed accordingly to keep the walls intact and materials should be harvested elsewhere.
 If relocation is not possible the stone wall shall be crossed without disturbing its historic nature.
 Old barbed-wire fencing should be carefully wound up and removed.
 Discarded farming materials should be left?

 Identify control points